eric565648/Robotics_Middleware_Trial_Python_Turtle/ROS/src/Trial_instruction.md

 * **Checkpoint 7**:
 By pointing the webcam at different colors (R/G/B), the turtle on screen should drive based on the color seen.
 Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.

+# General Recommendation
+Eric: Why use `python script.py` but not `rosrun package script`?